naomibaes/naomibaes.github.io/content/authors/admin/_index.md

 ## About Me

-[Naomi Baes](https://findanexpert.unimelb.edu.au/profile/855406-naomi-baes) is a PhD candidate at the intersection of Psychology and Natural Language Processing focused on modelling conceptual change.
-Along with her supervisors, Professor [Prof Nick Haslam](https://findanexpert.unimelb.edu.au/profile/6837-nicholas-haslam) and [Dr Ekaterina Vylomova](http://kat.academy/), she has developed a linguistic framework, named "SIBling", to characterise key dimensions of lexical semantic change with unique application in the humanities and social sciences.
+[Naomi Baes](https://findanexpert.unimelb.edu.au/profile/855406-naomi-baes) is a PhD candidate working at the intersection of Psychology and Natural Language Processing, with a focus on modelling conceptual change.
+Together with her supervisors, Professor [Prof Nick Haslam](https://findanexpert.unimelb.edu.au/profile/6837-nicholas-haslam) and [Dr Ekaterina Vylomova](http://kat.academy/), she has developed a unified linguistic model, "SIBling", which characterises key dimensions of lexical semantic change and offers novel applications in the humanities and social sciences.